-How To Lower Triglycerides Quickly
+How To Lower Triglycerides Naturally

-Triglycerides 1 are type of fat or lipid that is found in your blood.
-When you consume food, any extra calories that are not used up right away are converted into triglycerides that are then stored in fat cells, where they’ll stay until your body releases a hormone in between meals that signals for triglycerides to be released in order to maintain energy levels.
+Triglycerides 1 are a type of fat or lipid that is found in your blood.
+When you eat food, any extra calories that are not used up right away are converted into triglycerides, which are then stored in fat cells.
+When you are in between meals, your body releases a hormone that signals for the triglycerides to be released back into the bloodstream to help maintain energy levels.

 Here are some simple dietary changes that can help lower triglycerides:

-Limit fructose consumption: Fructose is the sugar naturally found in most fruits, but it can also be found in honey and certain forms of table sugar.
+Fructose is the sugar naturally found in most fruits, but it can also be found in honey and certain forms of table sugar.
 In order to help your triglycerides go down quicker, try limiting yourself to no more than 3 servings of fruit per day.
-And also keep an eye out for the fruits that have lower levels of fructose, such as apricots, citrus fruits, cantaloupe, strawberries, avocados, and tomatoes.
+Also keep an eye out for the fruits that have lower levels of fructose, such as apricots, citrus fruits, cantaloupe, strawberries, avocados, and tomatoes.
 Of course, this doesn’t mean you can’t ever have fruits with a higher fructose content – such as mangoes, bananas, plantains, grapes, pears, apples, watermelon, pineapples, and blackberries – it just means keep the servings within reason.

-On the front of “good fats” are the trusty Omega-3 fatty acids, which, when consumed, can assist your body in developing lower triglyceride levels.
+On the front of “good fats” are the trusty Omega-3 fatty acids, which can assist your body in developing lower triglyceride levels.
 A great source of omega-3s are fatty fish, such as salmon, mackerel, sardines, tuna, and trout.
-Eating about two servings of any of these fish per week in a consistent manner is bound to see some positive changes to your triglycerides.
+Eating about two servings of any of these fish per week in a consistent manner will help you see some positive changes to your triglycerides.
 Of course, if you’re like me and you hate most fatty fish, you may want to try an Omega-3 Supplement.